Hong Kong University Students' Union: New union building

 As part of the construction of the Centennial Campus, the Hsü Long Sing Amenities Centre, where the HKUSU had resided for a number of years, was demolished in 2011.
 Development of a new Students' Union Building was completed in September 2011.
-Since the Faculty of Arts, Faculty of Law, and Faculty of Social Sciences has been relocated in the west of the HKU, the new Students' Union Building has become the heart of HKU, where majority of student activities will take place.
+With the Faculty of Arts, Faculty of Law, and Faculty of Social Sciences being relocated to the west of the University campus, the new Students' Union Building became the heart of the University, where a majority of student activities took place.

-Union Choir
+Union choir

 The Hong Kong University Students' Union Choir was founded in 1967 and has won a number of student awards since its foundation.

+Union song

+The Hong Kong University Students' Union had a union song titled The Hong Kong University Students' Union Song.
+It was sung in both English and Chinese.
+The two lyrics are however not translations of each other.

 List of union presidents

+In the early days of the Union, the student leaders were elected to the chairmanship of the Union Council, while the Chancellor of the university, also the Governor of Hong Kong, was the ex-officio President of the Union.
+Vice Presidents were "well-known gentlemen" in the city, such as donors of the Union.
+In 1926, the Union adopted amendments to the constitution which made the Chancellor as ex-officio Patron of the Union, while the union leader became known as President instead of Chairman, in line with English universities' practices.